 2023 Scholarships (for study in semester 1)

 Applications for Semester 1, 2022 open on 22 August, 2021.
-It is envisaged that the amount awarded for study in 2021 will be approximately $15,000 for each semester.
+It is envisaged that the amount awarded for study in 2022 will be approximately $15,000 for each semester.
 The amount awarded may not completely cover the costs of the proposed study program of the successful applicant(s), depending on the cost of the proposed course.
 If the course duration is for more than one year, funding for multiple years will be considered.
-The awarding of the scholarship(s) will depend on the number and quality of the applications received and is at the discretion of the Ashton Nixon Bequest Advisory committee, comprising family members and industry experts.
+The awarding of the scholarship(s) will depend on the number and quality of applications received and is at the discretion of university representatives and the Ashton Nixon Bequest Advisory committee, comprising family members and industry experts.

 Applications must be completed at the link: https://www.rmit.edu.au/students/work-study-opportunities/scholarships/browse-scholarships/ashton

 To apply, you must be enrolled in one of the courses listed in the above link.
 You must be a practising architect and have completed an accredited course in architecture recognised by the Architects’ Accreditation Council of Australia, which satisfies the academic requirement for registration as an architect in Australia.

 You must supply a 2 page CV and answer the following specific questions:

 - Discuss your professional achievements to date, including how you have demonstrated initiative in your career.

 - Discuss your contribution to the profession, including any volunteer work and your leadership potential.